dreamfactorysoftware/dreamfactory/README.md

 To connect to your own Database Server...

-* Edit the .evn file at the installation root and change the following configuration.
+* Edit the .env file at the installation root and change the following configuration.
 > DB_DRIVER=mysql     ## Supported drivers are sqlite (default), mysql, pgsql, sqlsrv<br>
 > DB_HOST=localhost<br>
 > DB_DATABASE=dreamfactory<br>